2027.02.6-8, Kiwi Moot, Sat-Mon 6-8 February, 2027

 Kiwi Moot: 6-8 February

 Kiwi Moot will start at 9am local time on each day and end before 6pm on Saturday and Sunday.
 On Monday, Kiwi Moot ends around 3pm.
-Your Kiwi Moot ticket covers Elevenses and Afternoon Tea, but not lunch or dinner.
-Please factor that into your planning.
-We are also planning on evening activities on Saturday and Sunday evening in addition to dinner which will each cost roughly NZD $25.
+Your Kiwi Moot conference ticket covers Morning and Afternoon Tea, but not lunch or dinner, so factor that into your planning.
+We are also planning on evening activities on Saturday and Sunday evening in addition to dinner, including an outing to Te Ara Whānui ki te Rangi Space Place at Carter Observatory.
+Please note we are asking for payment for our aftermoot evening activities and dinners up-front through our Blackberry system rather than with cash at Kiwi Moot.
+If you are joining us in the evenings, you can pay through this link.

 Free Day: 9 February

 Take a free day before your excursion to the South Island to explore the city, or get out of it to the surrounding area.
 Spend more time with your new friends (or much needed time by yourself).
-Informal and optional group activities include Zealandia, Te Papa, a day trip northeast to see Rivendell, the ‘paths of the dead’ valley, plus Martinborough wineries, or more local exploration of the Weta Workshop Cave and extra hands-on workshop activities.
+Informal and optional group activities include Zealandia, Te Papa, a day trip northeast to see Rivendell, the “Paths of the Dead” Valley, plus Martinborough wineries, or more local exploration of the Weta Workshop Cave and extra hands-on workshop activities.
 Enjoy local hikes, mountain biking, and ferry trips along with shopping or just lazing on the inner city beachfront.
 Perhaps a cricket match?

 Post-Moot Excursion: 10-14 February

-- Visiting Aoraki Mount Cook National Park, getting up close to a glacier.
+• Visiting Aoraki Mount Cook National Park, getting up close to a glacier.

-- Rest time in Twizel, spending some time by Lake Pukaki.
+• Rest time in Twizel, spending some time by Lake Pukaki.

 In the evening, come back together for a communal meal, and enjoy the stars as the Elves do during your stay in a dark sky reserve.